The Limits of CSS Inheritance

 properties conflict with any inherited properties like a font-size set

-tag. the browser uses the font size applied to the<ul>
+for the <body>tag. the browser uses the font size applied to the<ul>tag.